Manage storage account keys with Key Vault and Azure PowerShell (legacy)

 If you want Key Vault to regenerate your storage account keys periodically, you can use the Azure PowerShell Add-AzKeyVaultManagedStorageAccount cmdlet to set a regeneration period.
-In this example, we set a regeneration period of thirty days.
-When it is time to rotate, Key Vault regenerates the key that is not active, and then sets the newly created key as active.
-Only one of the keys are used to issue SAS tokens at any one time.
-This is the active key.
+In this example, we set a regeneration period of 30 days.
+When it's time to rotate, Key Vault regenerates the inactive key and then sets the newly created key as active.
+The key used to issue SAS tokens is the active key.

 $regenPeriod = [System.Timespan]::FromDays(30) Add-AzKeyVaultManagedStorageAccount -VaultName $keyVaultName -AccountName $storageAccountName -AccountResourceId $storageAccount.Id -ActiveKeyName $storageAccountKey -RegenerationPeriod $regenPeriod